sitewhere/sitewhere.github.io/userguide/global-configuration.md

 the core system components by loading the **conf/sitewhere/sitewhere-server.xml** file.
 This file acts as the global server configuration, specifying aspects of the system shared by all tenants such as the user datastore implementation and Hazelcast configuration.
-In addition to the global configuration, there is a per-tenant configuration in **conf/sitewhere/xxx-tenant.xml** (where **xxx** is the tenant id) which specifies details about how the tenant engine is to be configured.
-Most other SiteWhere features such as device management and communication engine are configured in these tenant configuration files.
+In addition to the global configuration, there are folders for each tenant in **conf/sitewhere/tenants/xxx** (where **xxx** is the tenant id).
+The tenant configuration file **sitewhere-tenant.xml** is located in the tenant folder along with any tenant-specific resources that should not be shared with other tenants.
+The configuration is a Spring XML file that specifies details about how the tenant engine is to be configured.
+Most features such as device management and communication engine are configured in these tenant configuration files.

 ## Spring Beans Configuration
 A valid SiteWhere configuration is based on a standard Spring beans XML file with an embedded section